Bias Reporting & Prevention

 Answer

-The Bias Response Team uses a six-step process to respond to bias incidents.
+The Bias Support Team uses a six-step process to respond to bias incidents.

-2) Connect: If the person reporting bias provides their contact information and wishes to be contacted, a member of the Bias Response Team will get in touch with the reporting party to gather any relevant additional information, offer support and resources, and discuss options for follow-up.
-If the incident is referred to another campus unit, such as the Office for Access and Equity or Community Standards within the Office of the Dean of Students, that office will coordinate response and follow-up through their own processes.
+- Connect: If the person reporting bias provides their contact information and wishes to be contacted, a member of the Bias Support Team will get in touch with the reporting party to gather any relevant additional information, offer support and resources, and discuss options for follow-up.
+If the incident is referred to another campus unit, such as the Office for Access and Equity, Office of Diversity, Equity, and Engagement, the Office of the Dean of Students, or through the UIC Health/College of Medicine, that office will coordinate support and follow-up through their own processes.

-3) Evaluate: The Bias Response Team evaluates the incident and considers possible responses based on the nature of the incident, any information received from speaking with the reporter and the individuals involved.
+- Evaluate: The Bias Support Team evaluates the incident and considers possible supports based on the nature of the incident, any information received from speaking with the reporter and the individuals involved.

-4) Address: The Bias Response Team plans a response, and if the reporting party wishes, the reporting party can be notified of the response.
-Should the reporting party oppose the response plan, members of the Team will meet with the reporting party to review additional options if they are available.
+- Address: The Bias Support Team plans a response, and if the reporting party wishes, the reporting party can be notified of the support.
+Should the reporting party oppose the support plan, members of the Team will meet with the reporting party to review additional options if they are available.

-- The Bias Response Team may consult and/or coordinate with other units including the Office of the Dean of Students, the Office for Access and Equity, the Office of the Vice Provost for Diversity and/or other University offices regarding bias complaints
+- The Bias Support Team may consult and/or coordinate with other units including the Office of the Dean of Students, the Office for Access and Equity, the Office of the Vice Chancellor for Equity & Diversity and/or other University offices regarding bias complaints

 - Documenting instances of bias